 (1d) For the purposes of the provisions of this Act relating to pensions, the salary of any Judge who retired after 27 February 1959, and before 30 June 1959, shall be deemed to be $10 500.

-(2) Such salaries are hereby charged on the Consolidated Fund and such Fund, to the extent required for the payment thereof, is hereby permanently appropriated.
+(2) Such salaries are hereby charged on the Consolidated Account and such Account, to the extent required for the payment thereof, is hereby permanently appropriated.

 (3) Subject to section 7 of the Salaries and Allowances Act 1975, Judges shall be entitled to such travelling and other allowances or reimbursements as the Governor may from time to time approve.